Hallatscheklab/Impact-Crowding-Diversity/README.md

 Colony collision experiments were recorded by Zeiss Axio Zoom microscope.
 Luria-Delbrück experiments were recorded by a digital camera.
 ## Codes desciptions
 ### Matlab codes
+"Drift_Correct.m" is a code for correcting the drift of a microscope stage, used for data pre-processing.
+"Semi_manual_tracking.m" is a code for tracking the growth and displacement of color-switched cells.
 ### Agent-based simulaitons